-At Blount Law Firm, PLLC, we represent victims and their families in Collierville and throughout Shelby County and surrounding areas in the Mid-South.
+At Blount Law Firm, PLLC, we represent victims and their families throughout Shelby County and surrounding areas in the Mid-South.
 We have more than 70 years of experience helping victims understand their legal options after an accident, and we can help you, too.

 Frequently Asked Questions

 We know you have questions about your injury and are looking for someone to turn to who you can trust to give you straightforward, trustworthy answers.
 We are here to help answer some of those questions and help you learn more about your potential case.
 Below is a list of frequently asked questions and our answers.

 Don’t see your question?
 Feel free to contact our office to schedule a free consultation where you can speak directly to an experienced personal injury lawyer.